Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 There is also additional work in creating black-box algorithms for ensuring decision plans generated by foundation models meet user-defined goal specifications and system constraints, like their grey-box counterpart developed by~\citet{wang2024conformal}.

 \begin{enumerate}

 \item Because these models under test provide their results in text form, it is natural to apply formal method approaches (\eg~satisfiability modulo theory, SMT, solvers) to verify the satisfaction of generated plans.
 For example,~\citet{jha2023counterexample} prompt an LLM planner with a problem formulated with first order constraints to predict a set of actions to complete the task.
 The output plan is input to an SMT solver to check for any infeasibilities in the program, and any counterexamples found are used to iteratively update the prompt and generate new plans.
 This counterexample approach is much faster than relying on combinatorial search methods that find a plan from scratch.
 However, the quality of generated plans and the number of iterations before a successful plan is generated are heavily dependent on the LLM generator itself, with similar reasons to the proxy-model used by~\citet{manakul2023self}.
+In particular, the authors explore the capability and efficiency of state-of-the-art large language models to solve block-world planning tasks~\cite{gupta1992complexity}.
+For every experiment, each LLM is fed the initial random setup of a finite number of blocks in a scene, and the desired goal setup in the form of first-order constraints.
+Inoperable plans are detected by the Z3 SMT solver~\cite{moura2008z3}, who iteratively works with the LLM to approach a feasible solution using counterexamples.

 \item Another work from~\citet{hu2024deploying} develops a RoboEval benchmark to test generated plans on real robots, in a black-box manner.
 Like~\citet{wang2024conformal}, the authors introduce their own extension of LTL formulations, known as RTL, which specifies temporal logic at a higher, scenario-specific, level, while abstracting away constraints that are not dependent on available robot skills.
 RTL and LTL-NL are easier to read and define than classic LTL methods.
 RoboEval utilizes the provided RTL formulation of a problem, a simulator, and evaluator to systematically check whether the output meets requested goals.
-Furthermore, to check for robustness of the model to varied instructions,~\citet{hu2024deploying} hand-engineer paraphrased sentences within an offline dataset that should ideally result in the same task completion.
-Primary causes of failures were found to be a result of generated code syntax/runtime errors, attempting to execute infeasible actions on the robot, and failing RTL checks.
+Furthermore, to check for robustness of the model to varied instructions,~\citeauthor{hu2024deploying} hand-engineer paraphrased sentences within an offline dataset that should ideally result in the same task completion.
+Primary causes of failures were found to be a result of generated code syntax errors, attempting to execute infeasible actions on the robot, and failing RTL checks.

 \end{enumerate}

 Like adversarial prompting approaches, testing generated plans on robots in diverse scenarios enable researchers to design more robust systems that hallucinate less frequently at test-time.